Sebastian-Sonne/portfolio/README.md

 * CSS
 * JavaScript

-    ... and lots of Love and Coffee
+    ... and lots of Coffee

 ### Color Palette